 Infographics are often used to convey information.
 To learn how to create one that will send the right message, read this blog post which has 11 infographics about infographics.

 d.
 WeVideo is another option.
 Students can record themselves and upload 5 minutes a month up to 1GB to WeVideo.
-There is an educator version that is $249.00 a year which allows students to create videos in a private COPPA-compliant environment monitored by a teacher.
+There is an educator version that is $199.00 a year for 30 seats which allows students to create videos in a private COPPA-compliant environment monitored by a teacher.
 Free Personal accounts do not include collaborative features, administrator security control or advanced editing tools like green screen, screen recording and slow motion.
 For assistance with WeVideo check out their tutorials.

 There are many other ways for students to create a learner profile.
 A profile can be created using a word document or slide presentation, images, a letter, a blog, a story, a picture, drawing or diagram or simply by a discussion with the students and the teacher taking notes.

 2. Choose one of the above and create a learner profile survey for your students, or an assignment that has them demonstrate their learning preferences in another way using one of the resources above.
 If you have a classroom right now where it is appropriate to collect learner profiles, you may have each of your students create their own using any of the above ideas.

 3. Share your learner profile survey or assignment with your instructor.

 Click here to go to Personal Learning Paths

 1a.
 Set professional learning goals to explore and apply pedagogical approaches made possible by technology and reflect on their effectiveness.

 1c.
 Stay current with research that supports improved student learning outcomes, including findings from the learning sciences.

 2b.
 Advocate for equitable access to educational technology, digital content and learning opportunities to meet the diverse needs of all students.

 2c.
 Model for colleagues the identification, exploration,